szcompressor/cuSZ/example/README.md

 #   auto               0.999838         0.999464
 ```

-In this case, with `uint16` error-quantization code reinterpreted as two `uint16` to feed `lz4`, the compression ratio is not optimal.
-Note the compression ratio (CR) in the printed report does not include outliers (error-quantization code + outliers forms the prediction result).
+Note that with `uint16` error-quantization code (reinterpreted as two `uint8`) to feed `lz4`, the compression ratio (CR) of the new compression pipeline (cusz::prediction and nvcomp::lz4) is not optimal.
+In the above test, CR of original cuSZ is 6.1702592, whereas CR of the new compression pipeline is 2.9544599 (even ignoring prediction outliers).